eddmann/eddmann.github.io/_posts/2016/2016-02-04-arrow-functions-lexical-this-scoping-in-javascript.md

 ---
 layout: post
 title: "Arrow Functions Lexical 'this' Scoping in JavaScript"
-meta: "Describing the Arrow Functions lexical 'this' scoping, with previous alternative solutions"
+meta: "Exploring the lexical scoping of 'this' in Arrow Functions and previous alternative solutions in JavaScript."
+tags: javascript
 ---

-One feature of ES2015 that I feel can be a stumbling block (but extremely useful) is Arrow Functions lexical scoping of `this`.
+One feature of ES2015 that I feel can be a stumbling block (but is extremely useful) is Arrow Functions' lexical scoping of `this`.
-Before this addition, every new function defined its own `this` - meaning we were required to explicitly bind or locally store the `this` reference that we desired in many use-cases. <!--more-->
+Before this addition, every new function defined its own `this`, meaning we were required to explicitly bind or locally store the `this` reference that we desired in many use cases. <!--more-->
-The two technique used to overcome this problem are highlighted below, using a locally stored `this` reference or a bound function.
+The two techniques used to overcome this problem are highlighted below, using a locally stored `this` reference or a bound function.

 ```js
 function Counter() {